Enabling you to identify and mitigate the intrinsic risk in your operations, supply chains and business processes.

 TOFD is often used in conjunction with other non-destructive testing methods such as phased array.

 Our inspectors are PCN Level 2 qualified and are highly experienced in using this testing method.
-Their expertise can help you to ensure that your welded structures or items are compliant with industry codes, standards or customer specifications.
+Our expertise can help you to ensure that your welded structures or items are compliant with industry codes, standards or customer specifications and provide Total Quality Assurance.

 Intertek offers a comprehensive range of non-destructive testing methods.
 Therefore we can provide the other methods used to complement time of flight diffraction such as phased array, in particular to perform single sided examinations of welds.